Khunsueklek Boomdeksian: Career

 Khunsueklek challenged Kumandoi Petchyindee Academy for the Rajadamnern Stadium Bantamweight (118 lbs) title on April 6, 2024.
 He won the fight by unanimous decision.

 Khunsueklek made his first Rajadamnern Stadium Bantamweight (118 lbs) title defense against Petchsiam Jor.Pattreya on May 11, 2024.
 He won the fight by a third-round knockout.
 Aside from retaining the belt, he was awarded 1 million baht in prize money.

 Khunsueklek made his second Rajadamnern Stadium Bantamweight (118 lbs) title defense against Ryuki Matsuda on July 14, 2024.
 He lost the fight by an upset second-round knockout with a right cross.
 He had a six-year unbeaten record in Muay Thai from 2019 to July 2024 with 41 wins and 1 draw.

 The pair fought a rematch on September 21, 2024.
 Khunsueklek won the fight by unanimous decision and was once again awarded 1 million baht in prize money.

 Khunsueklek made the first defense of his second title reign against Kevin Martinez on November 16, 2024.
 He won the title by unanimous decision.
 Former Lumpinee Stadium champion Wanchainoi Sitsarawatseur called for a fight with Khunsueklek following this victory and the bout was scheduled to take place a month later, on December 21, 2024.
 Khunsueklek retained the title by unanimous decision and was awarded 750,000 baht in prize money.

 Khunsueklek faced Leandro Douglas on March 22, 2025.
 He won the fight by unanimous decision.

 Khunsueklek successfully defended his Rajadamnern Stadium Bantamweight title for the third time on May 24, 2025, when he knocked out Nuapayak Wor.Sangprapai with elbows in the third round on Rajadamnern World Series.

+Khunsueklek vacated the Rajadamnern Stadium Bantamweight title after failing to make weight for a title defense on July 11, 2025.